devgoeth/simple-uniswap-bsc-sdk/README.md

 );

-// now to create the factory you just do const uniswapPairFactory = await uniswapPair.createFactory();
+// now to create the factory you just do const sushiswapPairFactory = await sushiswapPair.createFactory();

-// contract calls our here, this is only for the uniswap pair contract https://etherscan.io/address/0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac#code uniswapPairFactory.contractCalls;
+// contract calls our here, this is only for the sushiswap pair contract https://etherscan.io/address/0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac#code sushiswapPairFactory.contractCalls;
 ```

 #### Using SushiswapPairContractFactoryPublic on its own